 Consequently, setting healthy intentions through meditation helps us "focus not on fear and lack, but on what we most desire," Dr. Skillicorn says.
 And with regular practice, you can eventually change the wiring of your brain and transform your intentions into real possibilities.

 It's true.
-According to a paper published November 2012 in Neuron, our brains can't tell the difference between an actual memory and one that's dreamed up by our creative imagination.
+According to a November 2012 paper in Neuron, our brains can't tell the difference between an actual memory and one that's dreamed up by our creative imagination.
 In other words, once you imagine your healthy intentions, they have the power to become your reality.